Emergence of Cooperation in the thermodynamic limit: 1D Ising model and game theory

 So the individual energies of the spins 1 and 2 can be written as:

 It is to be noted that equilibrium in Ising model corresponds to minimizing the energies of spins.
-Now for symmetric coupling as in Eq.'s (\ref{eq1},\ref{eq4}) minimizing Hamiltonian $H$ with respect to spins $\sigma_1, \sigma_2$ is same as maximizing $-H$ with respect to $\sigma_1, \sigma_2$.
-In game theory, players search for the Nash equilibrium.
-This implies maximizing the payoff function $U(s_i,s_j)$ Eq.'s (\ref{eq9}-\ref{eq12}) with respect to strategies $s_i,s_j$ which for the two player Ising model is equivalent to maximizing $-E_i$ Eq. (\ref{eq21}) with respect to spins $\sigma_i,\sigma_j$.
-Thus, the Ising game matrix can be written (see Ref. \cite{1} for derivation of Eq. (\ref{eq13-})) for the row player as-
+Now for symmetric coupling as in Eq.'s~(\ref{eq1},\ref{eq4}) minimizing Hamiltonian $H$ with respect to spins $\sigma_1, \sigma_2$ is same as maximizing $-H$ with respect to $\sigma_1, \sigma_2$.
+In game theory, on the other hand players search for the Nash equilibrium with maximum payoffs.
+This implies maximizing the payoff function $U$ in Eqs~(\ref{eq9}-\ref{eq12}) with respect to strategies $s_i,s_j$ which for the two player Ising model is equivalent to maximizing $-E_i$, see Eq.~\eqref{eq21} with respect to spins $\sigma_i,\sigma_j$.
+Thus, the Ising game matrix can be written as-

-Comparing the matrix elements of the transformed payoff matrix- Eq. (\ref{eq12}) to the Ising game matrix Eq. (\ref{eq13-}), we get the relation between parameters of Ising model ($J$ and $h$) and the payoffs of two player game as-
+Comparing the matrix elements of the transformed payoff matrix- Eq.~(\ref{eq12}) to the Ising game matrix Eq.~\eqref{eq13-}, we get the relation between parameters of Ising model ($J$ and $h$) and the payoffs of two player game as-